Can You Open a Chipotle Franchise? Key Takeways (2023)

 The median Moe’s location made $1,015,559 in sales in 2021.
 This is very comparable to other players in the same industry.
 The midpoint investment for a Moe’s location is around $792,500.
 At a 15% profit margin, it will take around 9 years to recover your initial investment.
 This is longer than other franchise opportunities.

-Based on the median multiple of 0.34, if you try to sell your Moe’s location, you can expect it to be valued at around $345,290.
+Based on the median multiple of 0.34, if you try to sell your Moe’s location, you can expect its value to be at around $345,290.
 This is almost half of your initial investment.
 However, as an operator of multiple franchises, you have the opportunity to make a profit.
 However, as an owner of multiple Moe’s franchises, you do have the ability to make a profit.
 Owners in the Food and Beverage Industry with over $5 million in sales have a median multiple of .86.
 So, if you had 5 Moe’s franchises this would be $5,077,795 in sales.
 This is around $1 million more than your initial investment of $3,962,500.

 Moe’s is competitive but the huge loss in the number of franchises is a worrying sign.
 We recommend speaking to existing Moe’s franchise owners before entering into business with them.